USS Knudson: Second period in commission, 1953-1958

 Knudson recommissioned on 6 August 1953.
 After shakedown and conversion to a high-speed transport flagship, she departed San Diego on 3 May 1954 for the Western Pacific.
 Arriving at Yokosuka, Japan, on 23 May 1954, she conducted amphibious exercises off Japan, South Korea, and Okinawa.

 Clearing Tokyo Bay on 13 August 1954, she set course for the Vietnamese coast, where she arrived at Haiphong, North Vietnam, on 22 August 1954.
 As flagship for the Commander, Embarkation Group, she participated in Operation Passage to Freedom, through which the U.S. Navy evacuated almost 300,000 Vietnamese from North Vietnam to South Vietnam.
 From 22 August 1954 to 19 September 1954, she operated out of Haiphong during the loading of refugees, cargo, and military equipment by U.S. Navy ships.
 Then she steamed to Saigon, South Vietnam, arriving on 22 September 1954.

 Continuing to Subic Bay in the Philippines on 2 October 1954, she stopped at Hong Kong before returning to Yokosuka on 1 November 1954.
 On 7 November 1954 she departed Yokosuka for the United States, arriving at San Diego on 23 November 1954.

 Knudson operated out of San Diego and Long Beach, California, supporting amphibious training during 1955 and early 1956.

 Departing Long Beach on 24 March 1956, Knudson steamed via Pearl Harbor to Eniwetok, where she arrived on 10 April 1956.
 She supported nuclear tests in the Marshall Islands before returning to Pearl Harbor on 23 July 1956.
 She returned to Long Beach on 6 August 1956 and resumed amphibious, underwater demolition team, and antisubmarine warfare training operations.
 She then moved to San Francisco, California, on 27 September 1956.

 Final decommissioning and disposal

 Knudson was decommissioned for the second and last time on 2 January 1958 and joined the Stockton Group, Pacific Reserve Fleet.
 She later transferred to the Texas Group, Atlantic Reserve Fleet, at Orange, Texas.
 While in reserve, she was reclassified as an "amphibious transport, small" and redesignated LPR-101 on 1 July 1969.

 Kundson was stricken from the Naval Vessel Register on 15 July 1972.
-She was sold for scrapping on 10 January 1975, for $62,261 (USD), to General Metals of Tacoma, Inc., of Tacoma, Washington.
+She was sold for scrapping on 10 January 1975, for US$62,261, to General Metals of Tacoma, Inc., of Tacoma, Washington.